-The Company is currently considering all of its strategic options to fund a significant exploration program on this project.
-No exploration was completed by the Company in the 2015 field season.
+The Company is currently considering all of its strategic options to either divest its interest or fund a significant exploration program on this project.
+No exploration was completed by the Company in the 2015 field season and currently there are no plans for a 2016 program.